 The academic affairs of the University are managed by the President, the Provost and the deans of the University's faculties.
-The non-academic affairs of the University are managed by the President, the Treasurer, the Executive Vice President and nine Vice Presidents.
+The non-academic affairs of the University are managed by the President, the Treasurer, the Executive Vice President, and the Vice Presidents.
+Alan M. Garber has served as Provost since 2011 and was named Interim President on January 2, 2024.
+The Corporation anticipates commencing the search for Harvard's next President in due course.

 The principal administrative officers of the University are as follows:

-Name Title Lawrence S. Bacow President Alan M. Garber Provost Paul J. Finnegan Treasurer Katherine N. Lapp Executive Vice President Paul Andrew Vice President for Public Affairs and Communications Manuel Cuevas-Trisán Vice President for Human Resources Marc Goodheart Vice President and Secretary of the University Thomas J. Hollister Vice President for Finance and Chief Financial Officer Klara Jelinkova Vice President and Chief Information Officer Diane Lopez Vice President and General Counsel Brian K. Lee Vice President for Alumni Affairs and Development Martha Whitehead Vice President for the Harvard Library Meredith Weenick Vice President for Campus Services
+Name Title Alan M. Garber 3 Interim President John F. Manning 4 Interim Provost Timothy R. Barakett Treasurer Meredith Weenick Executive Vice President Paul Andrew Vice President for Public Affairs and Communications Manuel Cuevas-Trisán Vice President for Human Resources Eileen Finan 5 Interim General Counsel Marc Goodheart Vice President and Secretary of the University Ritu Kalra Vice President for Finance and Chief Financial Officer Klara Jelinkova Vice President and Chief Information Officer Brian K. Lee Vice President for Alumni Affairs and Development Martha Whitehead Vice President for the Harvard Library Sean Caron Vice President for Campus Services